zopefoundation/Zope/docs/zopebook/Sessions.rst

 way to use server side sessions.

 - `Products.mcdutils <https://pypi.org/project/Products.mcdutils/>`_ is a drop
-  in replacement for `tempstorage <https://github.com/zopefoundation/tempstorage>`_ that allows storing session values in Memcached.
+  in replacement for the Zope 2 session implementation, that allows storing session values in Memcached.
 This allows to retain all existing API calls to session objects and still works well in e.g. ZEO contexts where multiple Zope Servers need to share session data.
 Upgrading to it from existing session usage is
   `quite simple <https://mcdutils.readthedocs.io/en/latest/usage_zmi.html>`_.

 - `collective.beaker <https://pypi.org/project/collective.beaker/>`_ is a